CommunistMountain/BalanceModFork/README_new.md

         <li>Pegasus Missile: Cooldown from 20s to 16s.</li>
         <li>Breach Missiles: Cost from 65 to 50, cooldown from 22s to 18s, breach chance from 56% to 70%.</li>
         <li>Swarm Missiles: Projectile speed from 45 to 35, stun chance from 0% to 10%.</li>
-        <li>Healing Burst: cooldown from 18s to 9s.</li>
+        <li>Healing Burst: Rarity from 3 to 1, cooldown from 18s to 9s.</li>
-        <li>Repair Burst: Cooldown from 14s to 4s.
+        <li>Repair Burst: Rarity from 3 to 1, cooldown from 14s to 4s.
 Now also instantly puts out fires, seals breaches, and sets the room's oxygen amount to 100% (though if it's a room with open external doors, it will become instantly vacuum again).
 (TODO: test if all these features work.
 Also check that o2 works against auto and lanius)</li>
         <li>Breach Bomb 1: Power requirement from 1 to 2, system damage from 1 to 2.</li>
         <li>Fire Bomb: System damage from 0 to 1 (now does damage to supershields because of this), crew damage from 30 to 15.</li>
         <li>Ion Bomb: Cooldown from 22s to 20s.</li>